 E-mail: haikugourds (at) gmail (dot) com

 Growing up first in the Seaford Beach/Kananook Creek area and then in Cann River in Croajingolong country, East Gippsland, formed Lorin's sense of belonging to the natural world.
 Lorin began writing haiku in 2004.
 She served on The Haiku Foundation's Touchstone Books Awards Panel in 2010, 2011 and 2012.
 She was haiku editor for the first nine (quarterly) issues of Notes From the Gean (2009 - 2011) and subsequently publisher of A Hundred Gourds (2011 - 2016) where she served as haiku editor, features editor, managing editor and in other editorial roles.
-In 2014 she established the Red Kelpie Haiku Group (Melbourne, Australia), inviting Robyn Cairns, Jayashree Maniyil and Jennifer Sutherland to join her as foundation members.
+In 2014 she established the Red Kelpie Haiku Group (Melbourne, Australia), convening four meetings each year until the group's abeyance subsequent to its twentieth meeting in June 2019.